 Young Professionals Committee

-- Chairs: Daniel Deegan, Partner, Forchelli Deegan Terrana; Michael Cosentino, Senior Vice President, New York Islanders
+- Chairs: Daniel Deegan, Partner, Forchelli Deegan Terrana; Michael Cosentino, Executive Vice President, Business Development, New York Islanders

 The Young Professionals Committee is comprised of a diverse group of emerging business leaders who are designated by members of the LIA Board of Directors.
 This Committee provides a platform for the future of the business community to offer input on challenges facing young people on Long Island.
 It also allows them to expand their connections, create collaborations to support their professional growth, and get more information on issues and policies that impact our economy.